Group surrounds set and threatens to kill Natalie Portman’s series team

-The series “Lady in the Lake”, starring Natalie Portman (“Thor: Love and Thunder”), had its production suspended on Friday (26/8), in Baltimore, the most populous city in the US state of Maryland, after several criminals surround the set and threaten the producers, local police said.
+The series “Lady in the Lake”, starring Natalie Portman (“Thor: Love and Thunder”), had its production suspended on Friday (26/8), in Baltimore, the most populous city in the US state of Maryland, after several criminals surrounded the set and threatened the producers, local police said.

 A spokesperson for the Baltimore Police Department said the crew was filming around 4 pm downtown when the producers were approached by several people.
 The group claimed that if they didn’t stop recording, they would go back and shoot someone, police said.